If you already use Facebook, but sometimes find it confusing or think you could get more out of it if only someone showed you exactly how…

 And that’s not all – you can use it to send messages directly to one person – a bit like email but easier and they usually see it quicker – use it to send a good luck message minutes before an exam for example.

-You can use it for video phone calls (a bit like Skype if you’ve ever used that, but I’ve found with my brother in Saudi Arabia that the Facebook version often works better).
+You can use it for video phone calls (a bit like Skype or Zoom if you’ve ever used those) – to anywhere in the world, for free.

 And you can use it to spread the word about things locally in the community – getting everyone to look out for a lost cat, tell everyone about a village fête or warn about a flooded road.